 - To access the audio settings and adjust the volume level on your iPhone, head over to Settings-> Sounds-> Ringer and Alerts menu.

 Once you get there, drag the volume slider to the right.
 Doing so will increase the volume or sound output on your iPhone.

 Second method: Reboot your iPhone SE

-Performing a reboot or soft reset on your iPhone may be the key to fixing the problem especially if the symptoms suddenly occur or only happen in certain applications.
+Performing a reboot or soft reset on your iPhone may be the key to fixing iPhone SE Speaker Not Working problem especially if the symptoms suddenly occur or only happen in certain applications.
 In cases like this, it’s possible that the application has gone rogue due to random glitches.
 This also implies that the iPhone speakers are still working.

 The simplest yet most effective solution you can try on to deal with these cases is a soft reset or reboot on the device.

 - Press and hold the Sleep/Wake button for at least 10 seconds until the red slider appears.

 - Drag the slider to power off the iPhone completely.

 - After 30 seconds, press and hold the Sleep/Wake button again until the Apple logo appears.